 Household.
-One or more persons residing together in an independent dwelling unitadwelling
+One or more persons residing together in a dwelling.

 Household Pet.
 Any animal that has been bred or raised to live in the habitation of humans and is food and shelter dependent.
 Household pets include, but are not limited to, dogs, cats, birds, fish and rabbits.